Join Our Newsletter

-In January 2022 State Representatives Logan Phillips (R) and Daniel Pae (R) introduced two bills that would promote scientific research into psilocybin-assisted therapy and help foster new clinical trials.
+In February 2023 Daniel Pae (R) introduced a bill that would promote scientific research into psilocybin-assisted therapy and help foster new clinical trials.

 Introduced by Rep. Phillips, HB 3174 would create a clear pathway for “academic medical centers” and physicians licensed in Oklahoma to obtain certification to conduct clinical trials using psilocybin.
 The bill specifies that only veterans aged 18 or older suffering from various forms of mental illness may participate in the clinical trials.

 Sponsored by Rep. Pae, HB 3414 also proposes increasing psilocybin research but provides an alternative approach which would allow anyone over 18 suffering from a list of specified conditions to participate in clinical trials.
 Additionally, this bill would decriminalize possession of small quantities of “psilocybin- or psilocin-containing fungi or plants,” making possession of less than 1.5 ounces, or approximately 42.5 grams, punishable by a civil penalty of $400 or less.
 On March 7, the republican-controlled House of Representatives voted overwhelmingly, 62-30, to pass the legislation, following which the bill moved to the Oklahoma Senate.
 On April 11, 2022, the Oklahoma Senate Committee on Health and Human Services voted in favor of passing HB 3414 after amendment.
 The committee amendment to HB 3414 removed the provisions that would have decriminalized possession of “psilocybin- or psilocin-containing mushrooms.”